 - Light needs: Philodendron Florida Beauty will get the best coloration in bright, indirect light.
 A little morning sun on the east window is also OK.
 Otherwise, buy grow lights.

-- Watering: Thoroughly water this plant when the top few inches (up to the 1st knuckle) of the potting mix feel dry or your soil moisture meter reading is three or less.
+- Watering: Thoroughly water this plant when the top few inches (up to the 1st knuckle) of the potting mix feel dry or your soil moisture meter like XLUX reading is in the dry zone.

 - Pruning: Remove damaged, dead or diseased leaves with sterilized gardening shears.
 Also, in early spring, you can cut a bit of stem to control growth or size.